Cars Simplified: Everything Automotive Explained

 A crankshaft

-The crankshaft is an engine component that rotates as pistons (connected to the crankshaft via piston rods) use combustion energy to push downward on it at the appropriate time for each piston.
+The crankshaft is an engine component that rotates as pistons (connected to the crankshaft via piston/connecting rods) use combustion energy to push downward on it at the appropriate time for each piston.

 The crankshaft has a section for each piston rod, and each of those tend to have a set of counterweights which keep it balanced, which reduces engine vibration.
 Some naturally balanced piston engine layouts don't need much counterweight to run smoothly.